-In the present and ongoing studies, adult coyotes are captured with padded, offset leg-hold traps (Soft-catch, Woodstream, Inc.) with attached tranquilizer tabs (Balser 1965) and other injury-minimizing (and avoidance of non-target species) modifications developed by Crabtree (1989) who incurred no major injuries and no deaths in 121 captures of 112 individual coyotes.
-We also capture coyotes with a remote-triggered, fence-net near carcasses during winter.
+Adult coyotes will be captured with padded, offset leg-hold traps (soft-catch, Woodstream, Inc.) with attached tranquilizer tabs (Balser 1965) and other injury-minimizing (and avoidance of non-target species) modifications developed by Crabtree (1989) who incurred no deaths in 121 captures of 112 individual coyotes.
+We will also capture coyotes with a remotetriggered, fence-net near carcasses during winter.

-The sex, weight, estimated age, condition indices (Crabtree 1989), presence of scars and unique marks, and description of genitalia and mammae are determined for each coyote.
-The vestigial first premolar is extracted from an anaesthetized lower jaw for age analysis via cementum annuli examination.
-Each coyote is ear-marked and fitted with a modified (Crabtree 1989) 3-year radio collar weighing 3% of body weight.
-Blood samples will be taken in future studies for serological analysis and DNA fingerprinting.

-All baseline ecological data is collected according to 3 biological seasons: whelping, 15 April to 15 July; pup-rearing, 15 July through 15 October; and winter (breeding), 15 October through 15 April.
-At the end of each biological season pre-defined transects are canvassed to collect coyote feces.
-This allows correlation of biological-season specific movements, habitat use, and behavior with foraging ecology and food habits.
+The sex, weight, estimated age, condition indices (Crabtree 1989), presence of scars and unique marks, and description of genitalia and mammae will be determined for each coyote.
+The vestigial first premolar will be extracted from an anaesthetized lower jaw for age analysis via cementum annuli examination.
+Each coyote will be ear-marked and fitted with a modified (Crabtree 1989) 3-year radio collar weighing 3% of body weight.
+Blood samples will be taken for serological analysis and DNA fingerprinting.
+Baseline ecological data will be collected according to 3 biological seasons: whelping, 15 April to 15 July; pup-rearing, 15 July through 15 October; and winter (breeding), 15 October through 15 April.
+At the end of each biological season predefined transects will be canvassed to collect coyote feces.
+This will allow correlation of biologicalseason specific movements, habitat use, and behavior with foraging ecology and food habits.

-Coyotes in ongoing studies will be radiotracked with a variety of techniques including a fixedstation null-peak system.
+Coyotes will be radio-tracked with a variety of techniques including a fixed-station null-peak system.
 Resident coyotes will be located every hour during 12 night sessions each biological season.
-Coyotes will be located only during active periods determined by remote activity-monitors and infrequent 24-hour sessions.
+Covotes will be located only during active periods determined by remote activity-monitors and infrequent 24-hour sessions.
 Non-resident coyotes will be monitored approximately two times per week.
-Individual resident coyotes will be monitored approximately two times per week.
 Individual residency times (Crabtree 1989) on the pre-selected core study area will be estimated to aid in the determination of social class, population social composition, and population density (Dennis et al. 1991).
 Coyotes will be assigned social status based on the classification criteria of Crabtree (1989) who studied a natural, unexploited population.

 The above methods will allow for the estimation of emigration (dispersal), immigration, survival, mortality factors, territorial turnover, social class transition probabilities, and population Maximum-likelihood estimates of productivity. survival and mortality factors will be generated with program SURVIV (White 1984) and modified with the Kaplan-Meier staggered-entry models (Pollock This analysis will allow survival and 1989). mortality factors to be estimated and statistically tested by year, age class, social class, season, and sex.
-Litter size will be determined from den counts and occasional (if any) female carcasses. proportion of females in the population that breed will be estimated from activity and movement data during whelping as verified by Crabtree (1989).
-A modified Markov transition/Leslie matrix model based on social-class specific mortality and fecundity be constructed (Crabtree, unpublished manuscript) to estimate population growth rate and social-class transition probabilities.
+Litter size will be determined from den counts and occasional (if any) female carcasses.
+The proportion of females in the population that breed will be estimated from activity and movement data during whelping as verified by Crabtree (1989).
+A modified Markov transition/Leslie matrix model based on social-class specific mortality and fecundity will be constructed (Crabtree, unpublished manuscript) to estimate population growth rate and social-class transition probabilities.

-In future studies, pups will be hand captured at dens when 9-12 weeks old and surgically implanted with intraperitoneal radio-transmitters.
+Pups will be hand captured at dens when 9-12 weeks old and surgically implanted with intraperitoneal radio-transmitters.
 This will allow estimates of early pup mortality, dispersal, and social interaction and transitions up to 2 years of age.

 Coyote home ranges and utilization distributions (probability density functions) will be estimated with an adaptive kernel method (Worton 1989) using a recently developed computer program (see Chow and Crabtree 1989).
 For comparative purposes the minimum convex polygon (Mohr 1947) and harmonic mean (Dixon and Chapman 1980) methods will be calculated.
-Seasonal spatial overlap indices will be calculated based on volume overlap of animals' utilization distributions (program OVERLAP

-[Leban and Crabtree 1988]).
+Seasonal spatial overlap indices will be calculated based on volume overlap of animals' utilization distributions (program OVERLAP [Leban and Crabtree 1988]).